 Clinical Neuropsychology Internship

-This APA accredited internship offers training in clinical psychology while focusing on neuropsychological practice to help prepare trainees for a formal two-year fellowship in clinical neuropsychology.
-Specifically, internship training focuses on adult and geriatric practice and eventual board certification in neuropsychology (ABPP/ABCN).
+This internship offers training in general clinical psychology while focusing on neuropsychological practice to help prepare trainees for a formal two-year fellowship in clinical neuropsychology.
+Specifically, internship training focuses on neuropsychological assessment across the lifespan and eventual board certification in neuropsychology (ABPP/ABCN).
 Common clinical experiences include:

 Multidisciplinary communication is an integral part of the practice of neuropsychology in a medical environment.
 A strength of this training program is its collaboration and opportunities for consultation with professionals in multiple disciplines, including medical students, psychiatry residents, psychiatrists, pharmacists, and other psychology students at various levels of training.
 The aim of this internship is to provide clinical experiences and didactic educational opportunities that promote the development of competencies and prepare interns for neuropsychology residency and eventual practice in clinical neuropsychology.